deparlak/de.htwg.seapal.worker.trip.simulator/README.md

 ```
 # install all packages.
 npm install
-# This command will start the defined number of bot servers
+# This command will start the defined number of bot servers (press ctrl+c to end)
 node multiple
 ```